vcholak/spring-cloud-sentence/README.md

 2. Running

+Start the Config server.
 Start the Eureka server.
-Start the Config server.

-Start all of the word services and sentence service.
+Start all of the word services and the sentence service.

 Since each service uses a separate port, they should be able to run side-by-side on the same computer.

+Check the Eureka server running at [http://localhost:8010](http://localhost:8010).
+Ensure that all of the word services and the sentence service are eventually listed in the Application section.

 Open [http://localhost:8020/sentence](http://localhost:8020/sentence) to see the completed sentence.

-Refresh the URL and watch the sentence change.
+Refresh the sentence service URL and watch the sentence change.

 3. Using multiple Eureka Servers